GrantEdwards/Python-curses-and-terminfo/Readme.md

 It's easiest if you don't call sys.stdout.buffer.write() directly.

-The nice thing about converting the control sequences to strings and using that higher-level output calls is that you can then insert them directly into output using whatever mechanism is easiest:
+The nice thing about converting the control sequences to strings and using the higher-level output calls is that you can then insert the control sequences directly into output using whatever mechanism is easiest:

 ~~~